Naval Submarine Base New London: Wartime expansion

 The base property expanded during the latter part of World War I. Congress since approved over a million dollars for base real estate and facilities expansion.
 By the end of the war, 81 buildings had been built to support 1,400 men and 20 submarines, although the land expansion was slowed through much of the 1920s.
 However, the Great Depression of the 1930s saw an expansion and enhancement of the physical plant of the base.
 President Franklin D. Roosevelt created a series of Federal Government employment programs that contributed significantly to the submarine base.

-Over 26 high quality warehouses, barracks, and workshops were built at the base under these Federal job-spending programs.
+Over 26 warehouses, barracks, and workshops were built at the base under these Federal job-spending programs.
 The second largest expansion of the base occurred during World War II, when it grew from 112 acres to 497 acre.
 The Submarine Force leaped in size, and the base accommodated thousands of men to serve the growing combat fleet.
 Immediately after World War II, the Submarine Force was significantly reduced and many submarines were sent into storage.
 Most of the World War II fleet was sold for scrap metal during the early 1960s.